 The Privacy Act 1988 (Cth) defines “personal information” as information or an opinion about an identified individual, or an individual who is reasonably identifiable whether the information or opinion is true or not and whether the information or opinion is recorded in a material form or not.
-The kinds of personal information we may collect about you include your name, date of birth, address, account details, occupation, and any other information we may need to identify you, including publically available information from public registers and social media.
+The kinds of personal information we may collect about you include your name, date of birth, address, account details, occupation, and any other information we may need to identify you, including publicly available information from public registers and social media.
 If you are applying for credit, we may also collect the number and ages of your dependants and cohabitants, the length of time at your current address, your employment details, and proof of earnings and expenses.

 Sensitive information is personal information that includes information relating to your racial or ethnic origin, political persuasion, memberships in trade or professional associations or trade unions, sexual preferences, criminal record, or health.

 “Credit information” means information about you such as your identity information, repayment history, the type and amount of credit provided to you, default and payment information, personal insolvency, court proceedings and any other publicly available information that relates to your credit worthiness.
 “Credit reporting information” is any personal information derived by a credit reporting body from credit information held about you bearing on your credit worthiness.
 Credit information and credit reporting information are, together, “credit-related information”.

 We may collect, use, hold and disclose personal information and credit-related information about you for the purposes of:

 - fulfilling our functions and responsibilities under, and facilitating compliance with, the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth), the Anti-Money Laundering and Counter-Terrorism Financing Rules and the Corporations Act 2001 (Cth) and associated regulations (which require and authorise us to collect certain information), including to maintain regulatory and corporate records;